-I have examined the pension fund financial statements for the year ended 31 March 2018, which comprise the Fund Account, the Net Assets Statement and the related notes 1 to 22.
+We have examined the pension fund financial statements for the year ended 31 March 2019, which comprise the Fund Account, the Net Assets Statement and the related notes.

-In my opinion, the pension fund financial statements are consistent with the full annual statement of accounts of Bedfordshire Pension Fund for the year ended 31 March 2018 and comply with applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18.
+In our opinion, the pension fund financial statements are consistent with the full annual statement of accounts of Bedford Borough Council for the year ended 31 March 2019 and comply with applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.

-Respective responsibilities of the Assistant Chief Executive (Enabling Services) and Chief Finance Officer and the auditor
+Respective responsibilities of the Assistant Chief Executive (Enabling) & Chief Financial Officer's and the auditor

-As explained more fully in the "Statement of the Responsibilities for the Statement of Accounts', the Assistant Chief Executive (Enabling Services) and Chief Finance Officer is responsible for the preparation of the pension fund's financial statements in accordance with applicable United Kingdom law.
+As explained more fully in the Statement of the Assistant Chief Executive (Enabling) & Chief Financial Officer's Responsibilities, the Assistant Chief Executive (Enabling) & Chief Financial Officer's is responsible for the preparation of the pension fund's financial statements in accordance with applicable United Kingdom law.

-My responsibility is to report to you my opinion on the consistency of the pension fund financial statements within the pension fund annual report with the pension fund financial statements in the statement of accounts of Bedford Pension Fund, and its compliance with applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18.
+Our responsibility is to report to you our opinion on the consistency of the pension fund financial statements within the pension fund annual report with the pension fund financial statements in the statement of accounts of Bedford Borough Council, and its compliance with applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.

-I also read the other information contained in the pension fund annual report and consider the implications for my report if I become aware of any apparent misstatements or material inconsistencies with the pension fund financial statements.
-The other information consists only:
+We also read the other information contained in the pension fund annual report and consider the implications for our report if we become aware of any apparent misstatements or material inconsistencies with the pension fund financial statements.
+The other information consists only the:

 - Foreword

 - Management Report

 - Financial Statements

 - Investment Report

-- Funding Strategy Statement
+- Pooling

-- Bedfordshire Local Pension Board

-I conducted my work in accordance with Auditor Guidance Note 07 - Auditor Reporting, issued by the National Audit Office.
-My report on the administering authority's full annual statement of accounts describes the basis of our opinion on those financial statements.
+We conducted our work in accordance with Auditor Guidance Note 07 - Auditor Reporting, issued by the National Audit Office.
+Our report on the administering authority's full annual statement of accounts describes the basis of our opinion on those financial statements.